Russian Language Placement and Exemption Exam

 2. What is the purpose of the Russian Placement test?

 The purpose of the Russian Placement Test is to assess your preparation for course work in Russian at UCI.
-Students will be placed into one of the following courses: Russian 1A, 1B, 1C, 2A, 2B or 2C.
-You may also be asked to complete an oral interview and a written essay before you receive a final placement for Russian.
+Students will be placed into one of the following courses: Russian 1B, 1C, 2A, 2B or 2C.

 3. Who needs to take courses in Russian?